-In combination with the ABC technology, LokSound 5 decoders allow a simple, command station independent shuttle train operation.
+In combination with the ABC technology, LokPilot 5 decoders allow a simple, command station independent shuttle train operation.
 For this purpose, an ABC brake module must ensure that the train is stopped at each end of the shuttle.
-The module must be installed in such a way that the locomotive is to brake in odu direction on the left and on the other on the right (see section 10.4.4).
+The module must be installed in such a way that the locomotive is to brake in one direction on the left and on the other on the right (see section 10.4.4).
 With the help of the CV 149, the shuttle train can be activated if a residence time (Waiting time) > 0 seconds is set.
-Ask e.g. CV 149 = 20, the decoder will first decelerate when detecting an ABC braking distance, wait 20 seconds and then change the direction of the tack, the locomotive will then start moving again.
+Ask e.g. CV 149 = 20, the decoder will first decelerate when detecting an ABC braking distance, wait 20 seconds and then change the direction of travel.
+Since the braking section is only active for one side of the track, the locomotive will then start moving again.
 At the other end of the commute, the whole "game" will start over when the brake section is detected.
 CV 149 equals 0 terminates the ABC shuttle train operation.